MStarmans91/WORCTutorial/README.md

 # WORCTutorial
-This is a tutorial for the WORC Package.
+This repository contains tutorials for the WORC Python package.
 For more info on WORC, see [the WORC readthedocs](https://worc.readthedocs.io/en/latest/static/quick_start.html#installation).

-This tutorial can be followed in two ways:
+Most tutorials can be followed in two ways:
 1. Using [Jupyter notebook](http://jupyter.org/install): see the link for installation and usage details.
    The notebook can alternatively be loaded directly in [Google Colab](https://colab.research.google.com/).
 2. A .py Python script with comments.

-Details on the usage can be found below.
 The code examples are the same in both ways.
-This repository contains a tutorial suitable for users new to WORC, which makes use of the SimpleWORC facade.
-Two formats are provided:

-    * Jupyter: WORCTutorialSimple.ipynb
-    * Script: WORCTutorialSimple.py
+Details on the installation can be found below.

+This repository contains the following standard tutorials:

+1. WORCTutorialSimple: suitable for people new to WORC.
+Introduces the SimpleWORC facade, an easy way to interact with WORC.
+2. WORCTutorialBasic: suitable intermediate WORC uses.
+Introduces the BasicWORC facade, which extends SimpleWORC with more functionality to directly interact with the WORC object.

+We also provide some extra tutorials in the ``Extra_tutorials`` folder on specific functionalities:

+* WORCTutorialBasic_OwnFeatures.py: How to use your own features instead of the ones default extracted by WORC.
+    See the [WORC FAQ](https://worc.readthedocs.io/en/development/static/faq.html#can-i-use-my-own-features-instead-of-the-standard-worc-features) for more info.

 Futher documentation can be found on [the WORC readthedocs](https://worc.readthedocs.io/).